The nonequilibrium evolution near the phase boundary: Characteristics of nonequilibrium evolution

 Along the 1st-PTL, the color becomes progressively darker as the temperature decreases, eventually turning completely black when the temperature drops below 4.2.
 Simultaneously, on the low-temperature side, specifically along the direction of the external field, the color transitions rapidly to black near $H=0$.
 These observations indicate that the relaxation process near the 1st-PTL is considerably slower than that near the CP, and can be characterized as {\it ultra-slowing down}.

 Ultra-slowing down indicates a higher level of uncertainty and randomness.
 This can be attributed to the more complex structure of the free energy at the 1st-PT compared to the CP.
-The 1st-PT represents a transition between distinct internal states, where both upward and downward magnetized phases coexist along the transition line.
+The 1st-PT represents a transition between distinct internal states, where both upward and downward magnetized phases coexist along the transition line~\cite{Xu-symmetry}.
 In the equilibrium state, the system can be either in an upward or downward magnetized state with equal probability, effectively doubling the number of possible states.
-Near the 1st-PTL, some of these possible states manifest as metastable states, as indicated by the spinodal curve~\cite{JooPRB,Binder}.
-The presence of coexisting and metastable states significantly increases the instability, uncertainty, and randomness in the equilibrium state.
-This heightened randomness results in a much longer RT.
+Near the 1st-PTL, some of these possible states manifest as metastable states~\cite{JooPRB,Binder}.
+The presence of coexisting and metastable states significantly increases the instability, uncertainty, and randomness.
 Consequently, achieving equilibrium at the 1st-PT is a challenging task.

 To show the system size dependence of a nonequilibrium evolution, Fig.~2(a) presents a double-logarithmic plot illustrating the variation of the average of RT with system size for three different temperatures at the boundary.
-The data points corresponding to $T_{\rm c}=4.51$ are denoted by red squares, while the data points below $T_{\rm c}$ are represented by blue circles and purple triangles.
+The data points corresponding to critical temperature $T_{\rm c}=4.51$ are denoted by red squares, while the data points at the 1st-PTL with temperature below $T_{\rm c}$ are represented by blue circles and purple triangles, respectively.
 The error bars indicate only the statistical errors.